-258. The predominantly Anglo voters from Parker, Johnson, Shackelford, Callahan, and other counties who now find themselves in the newly enacted SD 10 will likely vote as a cohesive bloc to defeat the candidate of choice of voters of color-mostly from Fort Worth-who find themselves in the newly enacted SD 10.
+- 273. The predominantly Anglo voters from Parker, Johnson, Shackelford, Callahan, and other counties who now find themselves in the newly enacted SD 10 will likely vote as a cohesive bloc to defeat the candidate of choice of voters of color-mostly from Fort Worth-who find themselves in the newly enacted SD 10.
 Based on the election results from the past ten years covering the Anglo geographic areas that have now been added to SD 10, Anglos in those areas consistently voted as a bloc.
 Based on these past results, it is expected that the Anglos in these counties will continue to vote as a bloc to defeat the candidate of choice of voters of color in the newly enacted SD 10.
 For example, in the 2020 general presidential election, Anglo bloc voting cohesion in the geographic area covered by the newly enacted SD 10 (which includes the seven rural counties) was close to 70%, enough to defeat the Black, Hispanic, and Asian coalition's candidate of choice.
-In the 2016 general presidential election, Anglo cohesion in the geographic area covered SD 10 (which includes the seven rural counties) was close to 71% general presidential election, Anglo cohesion in the geographic area covered by the newly enacted SD 10 (which includes the seven rural counties) was close to 75%, once again, enough to defeat the Black, Hispanic, and Asian coalition's candidate of choice.
+In the 2016 general presidential election, Anglo cohesion in the geographic area covered by the newly enacted SD 10 (which includes the seven rural counties) was close to 75%, once again, enough to defeat the Black, Hispanic, and Asian coalition's candidate of choice. - 274.
+Under this reconfiguration of the district, the vast majority of voters of color who voted cohesively behind Powell will be denied the opportunity to elect representatives of their choice.
+Recognizing the demographic shifts in this area, the map drawers significantly reshaped SDs 9 and 10 by bringing in more Anglo voters from surrounding rural counties and moving voters of color from these competitive districts into more rural, more Anglo districts considered "safe" Republican seats (e.g., SDs 22 and 30).